jhvanderschee/jekyllcodex/_without-plugin/live-chat.md

 Step 1.
 Create an account at [Crisp](http://crisp.chat) and configure it
 <br />Step 2.
 Insert the HTML code from Crisp in the head or footer of your website
 <br />Step 3.
-Download the Android or iOS app for easy availability and notifications
+Download the free Android or iOS app for a seamless chat experience